Chart Color Schemes

 Bentleigh East - South was found to be more culturally diverse than the vast majority of local markets in Australia, upon assessment of a range of language and cultural background related metrics

-Bentleigh East-South has high cultural diversity with 34.2% overseas-born population and 30.7% speaking non-English languages at home.
-Christianity is the main religion, at 46.5%.
-Judaism is lower than Melbourne average at 9.2%.
+Bentleigh East-South has high cultural diversity, with 34.2% born overseas and 30.7% speaking a language other than English at home.
+Christianity is the main religion, comprising 46.5%.
+Judaism is overrepresented at 9.2%, compared to Greater Melbourne's 1.0%.

 Frequently Asked Questions - Diversity